andgordio/mockupless/docs/introToProgramming/storeAndRead.md

 ```vue
 <div>{{itemsInCart}}</div>
 ```
-The funny pairs of curly braces is our way to indicate that *itemsInCart* is a variable and you want its value placed in your html content.
+The two pairs of curly braces is your way to indicate that *itemsInCart* is a variable and you want its value placed in your html content.

-## Final result
+## Task solution

 ```vue{16,25}
 <!DOCTYPE html>